CrayLabs/SmartSim/README.md

 Tensors are the fundamental data structure for the SmartRedis clients.
 The Clients use the native array format of the language.
 For example, in Python, a tensor is a NumPy array.
-The C++/C client accepts nested and contingous arrays.
+The C++/C client accepts nested and contiguous arrays.

 When stored in the database, all tensors are stored in the same format.
-Hence, any language can recieve a tensor from the database no matter what supported language the array was sent from.
+Hence, any language can receive a tensor from the database no matter what supported language the array was sent from.
 This enables applications in different languages to communicate numerical data with each other at runtime (coupling).